khsamonte/nihongo-nook/markdown/cure-dolly/noni-and-nanoni.md

 But you are going to see it ending a lot of sentences – casual sentences, that is.

-So, what’ s going on here?
+So, what’s going on here?

 Well, as we see, a conjunction needs to join two complete sentences.